ioccc-src/winner/faq.md

 <div id="markdown">
 <div id="md">
-### FAQ 0.7: - What are the IOCCC best practices for using markdown?
+### - What are the IOCCC best practices for using markdown?
 </div>
 </div>